-At ACMA Automechanika New Delhi 2026, Rajesh Jain, Managing Director, and Rajesh Soni, Chief Executive Officer at Neolite ZKW Lightings Ltd., share insights on EV-led lighting innovation, localisation, and growth strategies in a conversation with Richa Tyagi.
+Rajesh Jain, Managing Director, and Rajesh Soni, Chief Executive Officer at Neolite ZKW Lightings Ltd., share insights on localised EV-lighting in an upfront conversation with Richa Tyagi.

-A. At this platform, we are showcasing our latest products and the technologies we are currently developing, with a strong focus on embedded lighting innovations.
+A. At ACMA Automechanika 2026, we showcased our latest product range and the technologies under development.
+There is a strong focus on embedded lighting innovations.
 It is an important exhibition for us, given our global footprint; we export to over 250 countries and are among India’s leading automotive lighting exporters.
-The event attracts a significant number of overseas customers, making it highly valuable.
+Such trade fairs attract a significant number of overseas customers, making them highly valuable.
 While it is primarily aftermarket-focused, we engage with both OEM and aftermarket clients globally as well as in India.
 It remains a key platform for us to connect, showcase, and expand our reach.

 Q. How is the shift toward electric and software-defined vehicles changing the role of automotive lighting, and how is Neolite responding to this transformation?

 A. I would say that whether it is an EV or an ICE vehicle, the fundamental role of automotive lighting remains the same.
 However, when it comes to EVs, there is a clear shift toward higher-end technologies.
 Lighting systems are becoming more compact, and more advanced variants are being introduced.
 One of the most notable changes is the growing importance of ambient lighting, which plays a much bigger role in EVs, especially in enhancing the overall user experience.
 For us, this shift does not change our core function; we continue to serve across all vehicle segments, whether premium or mass-market, domestic or global.
-However, what is clearly increasing is the number of lighting components within a vehicle.
-With the integration of more lighting elements, sensors, and electronics, the system complexity and cost also increase.
+Clearly, the number of lighting components within an electric vehicle is rising because of ambient light, and the cost of the lamp also increases.
 At the same time, this significantly enhances the value proposition of the product.

-Q. Speaking about your recently commissioned plant in Pune, how does this expansion strengthen your ability to serve India’s rapidly growing automotive and EV ecosystem?
+Q. How does the Pune plant expansion strengthen your ability to serve India’s rapidly growing automotive and EV ecosystem?

 Q. What new capabilities or technologies have been introduced at the Pune facility that set it apart from your other plants?